codekopf/item-management/readme.md

 This should create PostgreSQL container with new database "mydatabase".
 You can change database name, user and password in application.properties file.

-Create a H2 container with:
+Create an H2 container with:

 ```
 $ docker run --name=MyH2Instance \